Mount Gambier: Service industries

-Servicing the financial sector are branches of the big four Australian retail banks, National Australia Bank, ANZ, Commonwealth Bank and Westpac along with Bendigo & Adelaide Bank, People's Choice Credit Union, St George Bank and a number of smaller independent financial services firms.

-In December 2020, the first Australian regional Krispy Kreme store was opened in the city.

 Arts and culture

 The city's civic centre is in the refurbished and extended old town hall and Institute buildings.
 A cinema was operated in the early 1950s in this building by D. Clifford Theatres.

 Located around Cave Gardens, is the hub of the city's arts and includes the Riddoch Art Gallery, South Australia's major regional art gallery.
 It also houses the University of South Australia's James Morrison Academy.
 The complex was extended in 2011 to include "The Main Corner", a modern building which includes a theatre.
 Nearby are the public library, a cafe next to the library and the old post office.

 Music

 Every year the town and the surrounding area, hosts nearly 7,000 secondary school musicians for the Generations in Jazz Festival.
 Jazz artists like James Morrison, Ross Irwin, and Graeme Lyall travel to perform and adjudicate the stage band competition.
 Special guests have included Gordon Goodwin and his Big Phat Band, Whycliffe Gordon and recently (2017) the Adelaide Symphony Orchestra.